 Who is eligible for the DAISY Award?

-DAISY Award recipients are shining examples of Our Promise in action, and contribute consistently to our vision of becoming a world-leading haven for people-centred health healing and learning.
+DAISY Award recipients are shining examples of Healthier Together, and contribute consistently to our vision of becoming a world-leading haven for people-centred health healing and learning.
 It is awarded to nurses recognized by peers, patients, family members, physicians and members of the public as outstanding role models in the nursing community, displaying professionalism, empathy and compassion.

 How do I nominate someone for the DAISY Award?

-Patients, visitors, Capital Health employees, or physicians may nominate a deserving Nurse (RN or LPN) in the following ways:
+Patients, visitors, Nova Scotia Health Authority employees, or physicians may nominate a deserving Nurse (RN or LPN) in the following ways:

 - Complete a DAISY Award Nomination Form and email it to Tracy Hanlon